Potawatomi Zoological Society

 Over the last several years, the Zoo has enjoyed growing attendance, increased revenue, and additions to its animal collection.
 In order to continue this positive momentum and harness the energy and excitement around the Zoo, a compelling vision for the future needed to be put forward.
 This strategic master plan does just that, laying out a series of facility and exhibit improvements which will transform the Zoo, establishing it as a premier regional player in the zoo industry and making it a must-see destination.

 The first phase of the Master Plan broke ground in the fall of 2015 with the Endangered Speices Carousel located at the front enterance.
-The addition of the carousel, opening spring 2016, will transform the front of the Zoo and bring excitment for years to come.
+The addition of the carousel, opened in spring of 2016, starts the transformation of the front of the Zoo and brings excitment for years to come.